soonick/soonick.github.io/_drafts/2021-12-08-managing-kubernetes-applications-with-helm.md

 ...
 ```

+The output is a list of Charts that match the `node` keyword.

-The URL is a link to the Chart in ArtifactHub.
-The link can be used to learn more about the Chart, and currently is the only way to know which repo a Chart is in.
+The URL included in each result is a link to the Chart in ArtifactHub.
+It can be used to learn more about the Chart and currently is the only way to know which repo a Chart is in.

+`AftifactHub` is website that allows us to search multiple repositories for Charts.
+A `repository` is where the Chart is actually hosted.

-If we go to `https://artifacthub.io/packages/helm/bitnami/node` we'll find a `INSTALL` button that will give us instructions to install the repo:
+If we go to `https://artifacthub.io/packages/helm/bitnami/node` we'll find an `INSTALL` button that will give us instructions to install the repo:

 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```

-Once our repo is installed, we can install the Chart:
+Once our repo is installed, we can install the Chart in our cluster:

 ```sh
 helm install bitnami/node --generate-name
 ```

-We can see the state of all our deployed Charts:
+The Chart will be installed, the same way our own Chart was installed.
+We can see the Chart using `helm list`:

 ```sh
 helm list